-In the most severe instances of dangerous/ violent/ extremely negative behaviour, the Head of School may invoke the Exclusion Policy and consider a suspension (formerly referred to as a fixed term exclusion) for a period of up to 5 days.
+Suspensions and Exclusions: In the most severe instances of dangerous/ violent/ extremely negative behaviour, the Head of School may invoke the Suspension and Exclusion Policy and consider a suspension (formerly referred to as a fixed term exclusion) for a period of up to 5 days.
+In extreme cases a permanent exclusion may be considered.
 The Governing Body will be notified of this in advance (where it is possible to do so).